-For most other situations, such as when a vendor only takes cash, you are far better off forgetting the purchase altogether or going well out of your way to find an ATM and using your debit card.
+For most other situations, such as when a vendor only takes cash, you are far better off forgetting the purchase altogether or going well out of your way to finding an ATM and using your debit card.

 What are some alternatives to a cash advance?

 - Personal loans – if your credit isn’t in good shape, the interest, fees, and repayment structure will be less than favorable, but they will likely still be far less than that of a cash advance.

 - Borrowing from friends or family – always an awkward situation, but if you get terms out in the open and stick to a policy of clear and consistent communication, it could be worth it for the savings alone, not to mention the trust that you’ll build by repaying in a timely manner.